An open garden of moss phlox in Tokigawa in spring and a 1200 year old gingko in Autumn…

 They have a few other blooms in the garden currently.
 And there is even a rest area which adds to the overall aesthetics of the garden.
 And the stand alone tree you can see in the featured photo at the top of the post is actually a prunus (plum I would guess).
 It looks like they cut it back recently, but the bare black trunk adds a stark contrast.

 On trying to find the entrance into the garden, I happened upon a giant gingko tree.
 Turns out, its not just giant, its ancient too.
 Approximately 1200 years old.
 The circumference of the tree is approximately nine meters and it is about 33 meters high.
-Its one of Tokigawa’s 18 giant and / or ancient trees.
+Its one of Tokigawa’s 18 giant and / or ancient trees and a designated monument of the town.
 Despite that, apart from being marked on this official map, I couldn’t find any information online to share with you!
 There is a small plaque at the tree with information.
 I will just have to revisit it now in Autumn to see it donned in gold!

 Tokigawa’s Moss Phlox Garden Information